mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 11/27 Fear Of A Black Planet - Public Enemy
+* 1st Listen:

+## 11/17 In Through The Out Door - Led Zeppelin
+* 1st Listen: Ok

 ## 11/16 Safe As Milk - Captain Beefheart & His Magical Band
 * 1st Listen: